OffchainLabs/arbitrum-token-bridge/README.md

    2. In `.env` created, add `NEXT_PUBLIC_INFURA_KEY=my-infura-key`

    3. Set `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` to your WalletConnect project ID.
-You can a new project on the [WalletConnect dashboard](https://cloud.walletconnect.com/app).
+You can create a new project on the [WalletConnect dashboard](https://cloud.walletconnect.com/app).

    4. For custom urls, set optional vars: